welltok/Lightning/README.md

 Welcome to the Lightning project!!!

-Contributors : Max, Laksh, Vin

-This project tracks all works associated with Watson Natural Language Classifier (NLC).
+This project consists of a series or wrappers and tools that can make it easier to work with the Watson Natural Language Classifier (NLC).
+If you haven't used it before, read up on it at http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/nl-classifier.html.

  Here's a layout of the repository:

-root
+root/
- - Python (All Python Modules and Projects)
- - Scripts (ANT, Maven or other scripts)
- - Resources (Resource files for training and testing purposes)
+ python/ (All Python Modules and Projects) scripts/ (ANT, Maven or other scripts) resources/ (Resource files for training and testing purposes)
-    - Training
-    - Tests
- - Java (All Java sources)
- - Web (All Web resources)
+    training/
+    tests/

 For Python Modules

+For each script, you can run it without arguments to see example usage.

+If you are using this to migrate from WEA to NLC, we reccommend the following workflow:
+Step 0: Export the Ground truth XML from WEA.
-Step 1 : Use python/Extract.py to convert ground truth snapshot into CSVs
+Step 1 : Use python/Extract.py to convert ground truth snapshot into CSVs.

-Step 2 : Use python/split.py to split train and test set
+Step 2 : Use python/split.py to split train and test set.
+You will use the train set to

 Step 3 : Use python/nlc.py to train NLC using the train set